 One common mistake is to confuse the annual percentage rate (APR) with the annual percentage yield (APY).

-APR is also an annualized simple interest rate while the APY calculation considers the effects of compounding.
+APR is also an annualized simple interest rate, while the APY calculation considers the effects of compounding.

-Fixed APR vs Variable APR
+Interest Rate Structure: Fixed vs. Variable APR

 The final difference we’ll explain is between a fixed APR and a variable APR: